Clair-AI/UnMuted/README.md

     1. EXE File
     2. Python Files

+**Note:** The model has a chance of not working in your system.
+This issue of Tensorflow has been reported multiple times on the internet where a model doesn't work in another system.
+In that case, use train.py to train the model.
+Read the section on **Customization** to understand how to do it.

 ## EXE Files

 To use the exe files download/clone the **APP EXE** and **MP_Data** folders in Small_Dataset.